apache/incubator-ponymail-foal/README.md

-This repository aims to contain the next generation of Apache Pony Mail, a pure python version of Apache Pony Mail with support for ElasticSearch 7.x and above.
+This repository aims to contain the next generation of Apache Pony Mail, a pure Python version of Apache Pony Mail with support for ElasticSearch 7.x and above.